reity/logical/README.rst

     import logical
     from logical import *

-Each instance of the ``logical`` class (derived from the ``tuple`` class) represents a boolean function that accepts ``n`` inputs by specifying its output values across all possible inputs.
+Each instance of the ``logical`` class (derived from the built-in `tuple <https://docs.python.org/3/library/stdtypes.html#tuple>`_ class) represents a boolean function that accepts ``n`` inputs by specifying its output values across all possible inputs.
 In other words, an instance represents the *output column* of a truth table for a function (under the assumption that the input vectors to which each output value corresponds are sorted in ascending order).
 Thus, each instance representing a function that accepts ``n`` inputs must have length ``2**n``.

 For example, consider the truth table below for a boolean function *f* that accepts three inputs: